electricimp/Bullwinkle/README.md

 Bullwinkle is an easy to use framework for asynchronous agent and device communication.
 The Bullwinkle library consists of two classes:

-- [Bullwinkle](#bullwinkle) - The core application - used to add and remove message handlers, and send messages.
+- [Bullwinkle](#bullwinkle) - The core application - used to add/remove handlers, and send messages.
   - [Bullwinkle.send](#bullwinkle_send) - Sends a message to the partner application.
   - [Bullwinkle.on](#bullwinkle_on) - Adds a message listener for the specified messageName.
     - [reply](#bullwinkle_on_reply) - A method passed into .on handlers that is used to reply to the message.
   - [Bullwinkle.remove](#bullwinkle_remove) - Removes a message listener for the specified messageName.
 - [Bullwinkle.Package](#package) - A packaged message with event handlers.
-  - [Bullwinkle.Package.onReply](#package_onreply) - Adds an onReply handler that will be invoked send was responded to.
+  - [Package.onReply](#package_onreply) - Adds a handler that will be invoked if the message is replied to.
-  - [Bullwinkle.Package.onFail](#package_onfail) - Adds an onFail handler that will be invoked if the send failed.
+  - [Package.onFail](#package_onfail) - Adds an onFail handler that will be invoked if the send failed.
     - [retry](#package_onfail_retry) - A method passed into .onFail handlers that is used to retry sending the message.

 <div id="bullwinkle"><h2>Bullwinkle([options])</h2></div>

 Calling the Bullwinkle constructor creates a new Bullwiunkle application.
-You must `require` and instantiate Bullwinkle in both the agent and device code.
 An optional *options* table can be passed into the constructor to override default behaviours:

 ```squirrel
 #require "bullwinkle.class.nut:2.0.0"

 bull <- Bullwinkle();
 ```

+**NOTE:** You must `require` and instantiate Bullwinkle in both the agent and device code.

 <div id="bullwinkle_options"><h4>options</h4></div>
 A table containing any of the following keys may be passed into the Bullwinkle constructor to modify the default behaviour: